-Over the last year, some of us have taken on some deep and meaningful pursuits, such as establishing a home workout routine or learning a new skill, are great components of a healthy lifestyle.
+Deep and meaningful pursuits, such as establishing a home workout routine or learning a new skill, are great components of a healthy lifestyle.
 But there’s also nothing wrong with having some lighthearted fun online by tracking sharks, exploring the stars, or doing something quick and creative!
 The limits to what you can do are endless.

 With this in mind, we’ve come up with 22 online activities that you can turn to when you need a break, a distraction or just something to make you smile.
 We’d love to hear which ones you enjoyed most.

 1. Join “Let’s Rock the Lockdown” on Facebook

 Let’s Rock the Lockdown is a Facebook group that was created to unite people during lockdown.
-It now has more than 16,000 people of all ages come together to enjoy one another’s musical talents.
+It now has more than 16,000 people of all ages who come together to enjoy one another’s musical talents.
 The group hosts online open mic nights where they sing, play musical instruments or both.
 If you’d like to join in, then all you have to do is send a message to the group admin who will organise you a time slot.
 Otherwise, just sit back, relax and enjoy the music!